iam-peekay/personal-website/content/posts/2019-10-28-how-do-you-stay-motivated.md

 draft: false
 date: 2019-10-28T19:51:02.651Z
 description: >-
-  A lot of people struggle with motivation.
-They have a deep desire to do more.
-  To be better.
-But they lack the motivation to do so.
-As a result, they end up living a life where they know that they have "potential" but chose to never pursue it.
-It leads to a mediocre life, at best.
+  Every day, tons of people out there are struggling with motivation - or rather, the lack of motivation.
+They have a deep desire to do more and be better but they simply lack the motivation to do so.
+As a result, they end up living mediocre lives where they know they have “potential”, but they never chose to pursue said potential.
+They settle into the same routines and find themselves wishing for more than they have received.

-  So how does one gain motivation and not become mediocre?
 category: Life
 tags:
   - life